badoo/techblog/README.md

 * obj-c
 * sh (Bash scripts or terminal commands)

-To include mathematics formatting in your post, you can type:

-$${0}$$

-replacing {0} with the text you would like formatted.

-See [MathJax](http://meta.math.stackexchange.com/questions/5020/mathjax-basic-tutorial-and-quick-reference) for formatting options.

 When you are done and have committed all your work, push your branch to your forked repository.
 ```sh
 git push origin i-am-awesome